-When is the Loki release date?
+When was the Loki Season 1 release date?

-Who is in the cast of Loki?
+Who was in the cast of Loki?

 Is there a Loki trailer?